Attorney-client privilege and confidentiality. Concept of the word "privacy"

 Likewise, the right of privacy deals with the medical and adoption secrecy and seal of confession, other professional secrets.

-Professional secrecy of attorneys and lawyers
+Professional secrecy of ALVA PRIVACY attorneys at law and lawyers

 In his or her practice, an attorney would usually limit the meaning of privacy to the confidentiality of attorney-client mutual relationships.
 The Ukrainian Law on the Bar and Advocacy prohibits an attorney from disclosing without the client’s consent any information protected by the attorney-client privilege or using such information for his or her own benefits or for the benefit of third parties.